-Ayurveda on Oral Health
+- Ayurveda on Oral Health

 Functions of Bodhaka Kapha

-- Initiates the first stages of digestion for simple carbohydrates (via enzymes in the mouth).
+- Initiates the first stages of digestion for simple carbohydrates (via enzymes in the mouth)

-- Regulates oral bacteria.
+- Regulates oral bacteria

-- Supports speech and the vocal chords.
+- Supports speech and the vocal cords

-- Maintains an optimal oral temperature.
+- Maintains an optimal oral temperature

-- Helps to receive the knowledge of taste.
+- Helps receive the knowledge of taste

-- Supports immune function, specifically via the tonsils.
+- Supports immune function, specifically via the tonsils

 A healthy mouth is one in which bodhaka kapha thrives, ensuring that all of its functions can serve our overall health.
-Conversely, when bodhaka kapha is disordered or imbalanced, it can impact not only our oral health, but also all kapha systems throughout the body.3 Interestingly, several key kapha sites—namely the pancreas, heart, brain, and joints.
+Conversely, when bodhaka kapha is disordered or imbalanced, it can impact our oral health and all kapha systems throughout the body.3 Key kapha sites in the body include the pancreas, heart, brain, and joints.
 (Interestingly, shleshaka kapha in the joints is said to nourish the bone tissue).4

 Additional Benefits of Good Oral Health